vinaya-ravi/Advanced_BigData_Optimization_Technique/README.md

 The core part of the project is the implementation of four optimization techniques:

 **Resource Optimization:**<br>
 Multiprocessing is used to execute CPU-intensive tasks in parallel.
-The dataset is divided into chunks, and operations such as squaring the price values are performed concurrently.
+The dataset is divided into chunks, and operations such as squaring the price values are performed concurrently.<br>
-**Data Partitioning:<br>
+**Data Partitioning:**<br>
-The dataset is split into multiple partitions using PySpark, enabling independent processing across nodes and facilitating parallel computations.
+The dataset is split into multiple partitions using PySpark, enabling independent processing across nodes and facilitating parallel computations.<br>
 **Load Balancing:**<br>
-Data is redistributed evenly across partitions to prevent any single node from becoming overloaded, ensuring smooth and stable performance during processing.
+Data is redistributed evenly across partitions to prevent any single node from becoming overloaded, ensuring smooth and stable performance during processing.<br>
 **Fault Tolerance:**<br>
 By caching the dataset in memory, the system achieves rapid recovery in the event of a failure, thus increasing overall reliability.